Team82 Logo Claroty

 Avoid: Self-Signed Certificates ❌

 Using self-signed certificates for authentication and encryption.
 Doing so may introduce security risks, because they are not issued by a trusted Certificate Authority (CA).
 Self-signed certificates can be susceptible to spoofing attacks and may not provide the same level of trust and validation as certificates issued by trusted CAs.
-Whenever possible, organizations should obtain certificates from reputable CAs to ensure the authenticity and integrity of communication between OPC UA clients and servers.
+Whenever possible, organizations should run their own CAs because they need to control their trusted network of applications.
+OPCA UA certificates are generally not designed to be verified primarily by a global CA, for example.

 Recent Vulnerability Disclosures